Scottish clan: Lowland clans

 There has been a belief that Highland groups are described as clans while Lowland groups are described as families.
-However, a section from the Scottish Parliament Act of 1587 states, "cheiffis and chiftanes of all clannis, alsweill on the hielandis as on the bordouris..." which roughly translates to "chiefs and chieftains of all clans, as well on the highlands as on the borders...".
-This seemingly places both Highland and Lowland groups under the clan definition, suggesting the terms "clan" and "family" can actually be used interchangeably.
+However, Sir Crispin Agnew of Lochnaw, Albany Herald Extraordinary at the Court of the Lord Lyon, has written that this distinction is a 19th-century development rather than a historical or legal one.
+An Act of the Scottish Parliament of 1587 describes the "cheiffis and chiftanes of all clannis, alsweill on the hielandis as on the bordouris" ("chiefs and chieftains of all clans, as well on the highlands as on the borders"), using the word clan to describe both Highland and Lowland groups alike.
 The act goes on to list the various Lowland families, including the Maxwells, Johnstones, Carruthers, Turnbulls, and other famous Border Reivers' names.
-Further, George Mackenzie of Rosehaugh, the Lord Advocate, writing in 1680, said: "By the term 'chief' we call the representative of the family from the word chef or head and in the Irish [Gaelic] with us the chief of the family is called the head of the clan".
-In summarizing this material, Crispin Agnew wrote: "So it can be seen that all along the words chief or head and clan or family are interchangeable.
-It is therefore quite correct to talk of the MacDonald family or the Stirling clan."
+Sir George Mackenzie of Rosehaugh, the Lord Advocate, writing in 1680, similarly observed: "By the term 'chief' we call the representative of the family from the word chef or head and in the Irish [Gaelic] with us the chief of the family is called the head of the clan".
+Agnew concludes: "So it can be seen that all along the words chief or head and clan or family are interchangeable.
+It is therefore quite correct to talk of the MacDonald family or the Stirling clan," though he notes modern convention would more usually reverse this, calling them the MacDonald clan and Stirling family.
 The idea that Highlanders should be listed as clans while the Lowlanders should be termed as families was merely a 19th-century convention.

+This interchangeability is conditional, not automatic.
+Agnew and the Lord Lyon's own published guidance both stress that a clan or family is a legally recognised "noble incorporation" only once it has an officially recognised chief; a name group without a chief has no equivalent standing in Scots law, regardless of whether it is termed a clan or a family.
+Clan and family are therefore best understood as two names for the same legal category, available only to a group that has already secured that recognition — not as separate tiers distinguished by geography.

 Although Gaelic has been supplanted by English in the Scottish Lowlands for nearly six hundred years, it is acceptable to refer to Lowland families, such as the Douglases as "clans".

 The Lowland Clan MacDuff are described specifically as a "clan" in legislation of the Scottish Parliament in 1384.